-The aim of the course is to prepare NATO Intelligence analysts to execute the processing phase of the NATO intelligence cycle by developing and validating standardized all-source analytical products in response to Intelligence Requirements (IR).
+The aim of the course is to prepare NATO Intelligence analysts to execute the processing phase of the NATO intelligence cycle through production and peer-review of standardized all-source analytical products in response to Intelligence Requirements (IR).

 If no seats are available, you may have your agency POC send a seat waiting list request.